ckckckc18/ckckckc18/README.md

 - 👀 I’m interested in SDR, NAS, Debian...
 - 📫 How to reach me: 1053465535@qq.com or aria8.top
 - 😄 Pronouns: ckc
-- ⚡ Fun fact: I have a wide range of hobbies, if you have hobbies in photography, music, or simply want to make new friends, you can contact me directly.
+- ⚡ Fun fact: I have a wide range of hobbies, if you have hobbies in photography, music, or simply want to chat, you can contact me directly.
 If you like to play ARK, my world, you can also contact me!

 <!---
 ckckckc18/ckckckc18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.